 Synthetic coloring– linked to skin irritations and ADHD in children

 Well I tested CleanWell’s chemical-free Botanical Disinfectant Sprays (bathroom and all-purpose cleaners).
+For it has a lemon smell too for me.
 They are just as good if not easier to breathe than some sprays.
 It’s totally competitive with Method sprays or any other eco company spray.
 So why have the cleaners come and spray toxic crap when I can use CleanWell?!

 I mean here are their ingredients